12Thanjo/cppfront-sublime/README.md

 This is my implementation of syntax highlighting for Herb Sutter's [cppfront](https://github.com/hsutter/cppfront) project.

 This implementation is intended for use in Sublime 4.
-Both cppfront and C++ code are supported.
+Both cppfront and C++ syntaxes are supported.

 ### Installation: